Creating brighter futures

 Weston College has a wide range of courses to suit all learning styles

-Weston College is an Ofsted outstanding college of further and higher education in Weston-super-Mare.
+Weston College is an award-winning college of further and higher education in Weston-super-Mare.
 It provides education and vocational training to nearly 30,000 learners across the country.

-We put the learner first, are entrepreneurial in approach and innovative in our thinking.
-As a college, we are ambitious and aspirational and are responsive to the needs of students, staff, businesses and the community.
+We put the learner first and are entrepreneurial in our approach and innovative in our thinking.
+As a college, we are ambitious and aspirational and are responsive to the needs of students, staff, businesses, and the community.

 We are Weston College.
 We are Creating Brighter Futures.

 Find the course for you!

 Latest news and developments at Weston College